wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/setup.md

     module load imod motioncor2 aretomo ctffind/4.1.14 novactf fourier3d tomoman stopgap/0.7.4

+    >NOTE: To paste into a terminal, you can use the keyboard shortcut `CTRL + Shift + C`.

 You can see what packages are loaded with `module list`.

 > NOTE: loading modules makes software accessible as well as defining paths and aliases appropriately to run them.